discordjs/guide/guide/additional-info/updating-from-v14.md

 Removed `Guild#shard` as WebSocket shards are now handled by @discordjs/ws.

+### GuildApplicationCommandManager

+`GuildApplicationCommandManager#fetch()` method has been updated for consistency with other managers.
+Previously, it accepted two parameters: `id` (a snowflake or an options object) and an `options` object.
+Now, it only accepts a single `options` argument, which can be a snowflake or an options object that may include an `id` property.

 ### GuildAuditLogs

 `GuildAuditLogsEntry.Targets.All` has been removed.
 It was not being used.